TotalEnergies accelerates refinery wage talks as fuel supply shrinks | Headlines

 TotalEnergies accelerates refinery wage talks as fuel supply shrinks

-TotalEnergies on Sunday proposed to bring forward annual wage talks, in response to union demands, to try to end a protracted strike that has disrupted supplies to almost a third of the country's petrol stations.
+TotalEnergies on Sunday offered to bring forward wage talks, in response to union demands, as it sought to end a strike that has disrupted supplies to almost a third of French petrol stations and led the government to tap strategic reserves.

-TotalEnergies on Sunday proposed to bring forward annual wage talks, in response to union demands, to try to end a protracted strike that has disrupted supplies to almost a third of the country's petrol stations.
+TotalEnergies on Sunday offered to bring forward wage talks, in response to union demands, as it sought to end a strike that has disrupted supplies to almost a third of French petrol stations and led the government to tap strategic reserves.
 "Provided the blockades will end and all labour representatives agree, the company proposes to advance to October the start of mandatory annual wage talks," it said in a statement.

 The talks were initially scheduled to start in mid-November.
 Union representatives earlier told Reuters the strikes staged by the CGT, historically one of France's more militant unions, would continue.
 They have disrupted operations at two ExxonMobil sites as well as at two TotalEnergies sites.

 "It is not acceptable that workers stage preemptive walkouts which will hit whom?
-The French people who have no other choice (but to use their car)," she told BFM TV in an interview on Sunday.
-Senator Bruno Retailleau, who is campaigning to become the head of the conservative Les Republicains, on Sunday urged the government to use force to end the shortages. ($1 = 1.0266 euros)
+The French people who have no other choice (but to use their car)," she told BFM TV in an interview on Sunday. ($1 = 1.0266 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)